18th January 2021

 There are a number of treatments dental hygienists can help with, including:

-Dull, discoloured teeth – your dental hygienist may be able to carry out teeth whitening, subject to a consultation.
-This can help lift your smile by several shades, and restore that bright, sparkling and youthful quality to the smile.
+Your dental hygienist may be able to carry out teeth whitening, subject to a consultation.
+This can help lift your smile by several shades and restore that bright, sparkling and youthful quality to the smile.

 5. Help & advice

-Whether you want a check-up, a treatment, or simply some advice, get in touch with our dental hygienists today here in Maidstone and we’ll arrange an appointment at a time to suit you, helping you take care of your smile – for life.
+Whether you want a check-up, a treatment, or simply some advice, get in touch with our dental hygienists today here in Maidstone and we’ll arrange an appointment at a time to suit you, or take a look at some other posts of ours helping you take care of your smile – for life.